mohamedelabbas1996/Sudanese-dialect-machine-translation/README.md

 # Sudanese-dialect-machine-translation

 ## Abstract
-Addressing the prevalent challenge of language resource disparity, this re- search primarily aims to enhance the accessibility of English content for speakers of the Sudanese dialect, a recognized low-resource language.
+Addressing the prevalent challenge of language resource disparity, this re search primarily aims to enhance the accessibility of English content for speakers of the Sudanese dialect, a recognized low-resource language.
 Our strategic approach involved fine-tuning an established English-Arabic multi-